traliach/onboarding_platform/docs/adr/001-ssm-over-nat.md

 ## Context
-The 5-EC2 fleet lives in a single private subnet with **no public IP on any instance** (CLAUDE.md section 4 and section 9).
+The 5-EC2 fleet lives in a single private subnet with **no public IP on any instance**.
 Private EC2s still need:

 1. Outbound connectivity to AWS Systems Manager so Session Manager works and the SSM agent can register.